Car Accident Lawyers in Philadelphia

-Trusted Advocates Since 1958-We Win Your Battles!
+Trusted Advocates for Auto Accidents Since 1958 - We Win Your Battles!

 Every year, close to 4 million people in America suffer serious injuries in motor vehicle accidents and more than 50,000 people are killed each year in car crashes.
 The majority of these accidents are due to driver negligence.

 For over 60 years, The Beasley Firm has helped victims of serious automobile accidents recover the full compensation they justly deserve.
-Our recent recoveries include $6.6 million for a young man paralyzed in a rollover, $3.5 million for a young woman killed on the interstate by a tractor-trailer driven too fast in a snowstorm by an exhausted driver, and a $1 million verdict for an individual rear-ended by a commercial driver.
+Our recent recoveries include $6.6 million for a young man paralyzed in a rollover,$3.5 million for a young woman killed on the interstate by a tractor-trailer driven too fast in a snowstorm by an exhausted driver, and a $1 million verdict for an individual rear-ended by a commercial driver.

 Winning Car Accident Cases for Clients